keshavv007/PowerBI-FIFA-Worldcup-Analysis-Dashboard/README.md

 **Football world cup analysis from 1930 to 2022.

 - Dataset by - Kaggle
-- Analyzed the data of 1700+ Football matches from 1930 to 2022, and visualize the amazing history of FIFA world cup in power BI.
+- Analyzed the data of 1700+ Football matches from 1930 to 2022, and visualize the amazing history of FIFA world cup football matches in power BI.
 - Please check out the live interactive dashboard on novyPro - (https://www.novypro.com/project/fifa-world-cup-analysis-dashboard)

 ## Here are some takeaways from the analysis